For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 The best thing you can do to keep your D2L webpages accessible is to use the font size and style provided in the course template.
-Do not try to change the font typeface or size.
-It will be a huge hassle for you to try to keep fonts consistent if you change them (unless you know how to use Cascading Style Sheets).
+Do not try to change the font typeface or size; this will make it easier to maintain consistency.
+In additions, check the following accessibility guidelines for each element to make sure that your page is accessible.

-- See below for a visual display of a possible order you may use for headings.
+- See below for a visual display of a possible heading order:

-- Select the content to make into a list.
+- Select the content you want to make into a list.

 - From the toolbar, click the Unordered List icon if the order doesn't matter or select the Ordered List option from the drop-down menu if the order does matter.

-Images and Graphics (Including Graphs, Maps & Shapes)
+Make Images and Graphics (including Graphs, Maps, and Shapes) Accessible

 Provide Alternative Text Descriptions for Images and Shapes